prathi22/KaggleSentAnalysis/README.md

 - download the [`Stanford NLP - Version 3.4.1`](http://nlp.stanford.edu/software/stanford-corenlp-full-2014-08-27.zip);
 - unzip it;
 - copy the jar files (ejml-0.23, javax.json, joda-time, jollyday, stanford-corenlp-3.4.1-models, stanford-corenlp-3.4.1, xom) to
-the project folder named "stanford_classpath3_4".
+a project folder named "stanford_classpath3_4".
-- compile the java code in the project folder named "java_bin"
+- compile the java code in a project folder named "java_bin"

 How to use it